Get your kids to eat healthy food (happily)

 If you look up from the scoop of mixed veggies, past the stubborn look on your child’s face, and see that healthy eating is something you can teach over weeks, months, and years, it becomes easier to let the pile of veggies sit for one night if they must.

-Let go of the need to see healthy food getting eaten regardless of the habits being taught, and look instead for ways to help your child step away from ‘healthy eating is gross’, to instead discover the joy of eating delicious, nourishing foods.
+Let go of the need to see healthy food getting eaten regardless of the habits being taught, and look instead for ways to help your child step away from ‘healthy eating is gross’, to instead discover the joy and community in enjoying delicious foods.

 So that when your home DOES have less packaged meals, less sugary treats, more fruits and veggies, and all the things that moms have told me they want for their families, your whole family will enjoy it.